-Since its early days, European integration also included a commitment to the right for workers to be involved in company decision-making.
-Today Democracy at work is a fundamental value and a guiding principle of the EU.
+Since its early days, European integration also includes a commitment to the right for workers to be involved in company decision-making.
+Today Democracy At Work is a fundamental value and a guiding principle of the EU.

 The right to information and consultation is anchored:

 as a basic democratic right, in the EU Treaty & the Charter of Fundamental Rights of the EU (Art.
 27 & 28).

 in the European Social Charter of the Council of Europe (Art.
 21) and in the European Convention on Human Rights (Art.
 11 ECHR).

 internationally in a series of ILO level instruments.

 in more than 35 EU Directives providing information and consultation rights.